chitao1234/xiaomi-miwifi-autorun/README.md

 mkdir work
 cd work
 mkdir autoruns
-# The content here might no be up to date, be sure to check autorun.sh in the repo
+# The content here might not be up to date, be sure to check autorun.sh in the repo
 cat>autorun.sh<<EOF
 #!/bin/sh
 logger() { echo "$@"; cat < /dev/stdin; }